erandiganepola/wso2-cloud-flutter-demo/README.md

 These IDEs integrate well with Flutter.
 You will need an installation of the Dart and Flutter plugins, regardless of the IDE you decide to use.

-Next download and install Flutter [SDK](https://flutter.dev/docs/get-started/install) and set path in your '.bashrc' file and source it.
+Next download and install Flutter [SDK](https://flutter.dev/docs/get-started/install) and set path in your `.bashrc` file and source it.

 - ### Project Setup

-  - Clone project.
+  - Clone project - `git clone https://github.com/erandiganepola/wso2-cloud-flutter-demo.git`

   - In this project you will use three main dependencies.
-Those are 'http', 'flutter_appauth' and 'flutter_secure_storage'.
+Those are `http`, `flutter_appauth` and `flutter_secure_storage`.
 Refer [official documentation](https://auth0.com/blog/get-started-with-flutter-authentication/#Install-Dependencies) for more information on these dependencies.

-  - Install dependencies by clicking "Pub get" in your IDE or run the following command in the project root:
+  - Install dependencies by clicking `Pub get` in your IDE or run the following command in the project root:

 ```bash
 flutter pub get
 ```

 - ### Prerequisites to setup in WSO2 Cloud
-  - Create an account in WSO2 Cloud if you don't have one and login to [Publisher portal](https://api.cloud.wso2.com/publisher).
+  - Create an account in WSO2 Cloud if you don't have one already and login to [Publisher portal](https://api.cloud.wso2.com/publisher).

   - [Create an API using an existing swagger definition](https://cloud.docs.wso2.com/en/latest/learn/design-apis/design-api-using-existing-swagger/).
 You can find the relevant swagger in [swagger.yaml](https://github.com/erandiganepola/wso2-cloud-flutter-demo/blob/master/swagger.yaml) file.
-When creating your API set context as `/demo` and set the production, sandbox backend endpoints to `https://restcountries.eu/rest/v2`.
+When creating your API, set context as `/demo` and set the production, sandbox backend endpoints to `https://restcountries.eu/rest/v2`.
 Also select `Subscription Tiers` in `Manage` tab as necessary (I have set to `Unlimited` in my API).
 Then publish your API.
-At the end of this sample your API will be calling [REST Countries Capital City endpoint](https://restcountries.eu/#api-endpoints-capital-city) as the backend.
+At the end of this demo your API will be calling [REST Countries Capital City endpoint](https://restcountries.eu/#api-endpoints-capital-city) as the backend.

   - Visit WSO2 API Store and [create an application](https://docs.wso2.com/display/APICloud/Subscribe+to+and+Invoke+an+API).
-Enable code grant with the redirect URI.
-We have set redirect URI to `org.wso2.cloud.flutterdemo://login-callback` in this sample.
-Then generate tokens.
+Enable (put a tick for the `Code` grant box) code grant with the callback URI.
+We have set callback URI to `org.wso2.cloud.flutterdemo://login-callback` in this sample.
+Then generate keys.

   - Subscribe to previously published API from the newly created application.

   - Signin to [WSO2 Keymanager](https://keymanager.api.cloud.wso2.com/carbon/) by giving username as `youruser@email.com@tenantdomain` and give your password.
 Then enable [`Allow authentication without client secret` configuration under the OIDC service provider config](https://is.docs.wso2.com/en/latest/learn/configuring-oauth2-openid-connect-single-sign-on/).

   - Set relevant values to your client ID and tenant domain in cloned project's `lib/utils/constants.dart` file.
 Sample is given below:

 ```dart